Wheezy

 Wesley Tyler Glass (born October 26, 1992), known professionally as Wheezy, is an American record producer and songwriter.
-He has worked with artists such as Lil Uzi Vert, Young Thug, Lil Baby, Future, King Von, 21 Savage, Gunna, Nav, Travis Scott, Playboi Carti, Bankroll Mafia, Trippie Redd, Juice Wrld, Rich the Kid, Meek Mill, among others.
+Recognized by his producer tag "Wheezy Outta Here!" (uttered by frequent collaborator Future), he has been credited on commercially successful singles and albums for high-profile music industry artists, mainly in hip hop.
+He has produced for Kanye West, Lil Uzi Vert, Young Thug, Lil Baby, Future, Nav, 21 Savage, Gunna, Travis Scott, Meek Mill, King Von, Lil Durk, Playboi Carti and Lil Wayne among others.

-Wheezy has produced many notable songs throughout his career, such as the 2018 songs "Yes Indeed" by Lil Baby and Drake, and "Going Bad" by Meek Mill featuring Drake.

-Wheezy solely produced all songs from American rapper Gunna's debut extended play, Drip or Drown (2017).
-He later served as executive producer alongside American record producer Turbo and American rapper Young Thug for Gunna's debut studio album, Drip or Drown 2 (2019) and his second studio album, Wunna (2020), also producing the majority of the songs from both albums.
+Gaining prominence in the late 2010s, Wheezy has produced the Billboard Hot 100-top ten singles "Yes Indeed" by Lil Baby and "Going Bad" by Meek Mill.
+He solely produced the entirety of Gunna's debut extended play (EP), Drip or Drown (2017), and later served as executive producer alongside Turbo and Young Thug for Gunna's first two studio albums, Drip or Drown 2 (2019) and Wunna (2020) while producing the majority of both.
+He later worked with Playboi Carti and served as a producer for his album Music (2025).

-As a songwriter he worked on the songs "iMi" and "We" by Bon Iver from their fourth studio album i, i (2019).
-Wheezy primarily produced Canadian rapper Nav's commercial mixtape, Emergency Tsunami (2020).

 Early life and career

-Wesley Tyler Glass was born on October 26, 1992, in Vicksburg, Mississippi.
-His mother is from Mississippi and his father from Atlanta, Georgia, where he would travel back and forth between, eventually residing in Atlanta.
+Wesley Tyler Glass was born on October 26, 1992, in Vicksburg, Mississippi where his mother originates from, while his father is from Atlanta, Georgia.
+He traveled back and forth before settling in Atlanta.

-Wheezy started making beats at the age of 15 for his brother, who went by TG Montana and taught him how to work within FL Studio.
+Glass started making beats at the age of 15 for his brother, who went by TG Montana and taught him how to work within FL Studio.
 He then started working with Shad da God, who previously went by Rich Kid Shawty, an original member of Rich Kidz.
 Wheezy has been given production advice from experienced producers such as Metro Boomin, Southside, Sonny Digital and Lex Luger whom he has gotten the chance to collaborate with.